jithendrabsy/thoughts/_posts/2030-12-31-a-memetic-world.md

 How did we end up like this?
 How come there are billions of more users on Tiktok (garbage) than Goodreads (knowledge)?

+> "Kids are never the problem.
+They are born scientists.
+The problem is always the adults.
+The beat the curiosity out of the kids.
+They out-number kids.
+They vote.
+They wield resources.
+That's why my public focus is primarily adults." --Neil deGrasse Tyson

+**Humans** are a **programmable** species.
+We have been programmed for survival but truth.
+We have a pretty fixed and biased framework to think everything, including educating kids, even adults educating themselves.
+We want our kids to absorb the same information and framework as we were.
+We want them to be “survived” all along the way because we have been there before.
+We achieved something, so we want them to have it too.

+We are so used to compare everything with others, social status, titles, degrees, numbers in our bank account.
+In the end, we are playing a game invented by the old society.
+We want to win no matter what, we made ourselves overloaded, also made the environment overloaded.
+In all along the way, we all create a mind for ourselves that is very similar to our 'peers".

+Ironically, we still want our kids to continue this game.
+Because human beings want to maintain the legacy, the success our generation created.
+Some people would argue that the world has changed from time to time.
+On the surface of the culture?
+Yes.
+But, if you dig deep enough into the core gaming system, every new generation just invented a new kind of way to play the same old game, a memetic game.

 **Coming Soon...**